mbeacom/splunk-otel-collector/deployments/fargate/README.md

 [here](https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/config/collector/fargate_config.yaml)
-for its contents and [here](https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/Dockerfile) for the Dockerfile.
+for its contents and [here](https://github.com/signalfx/splunk-otel-collector/blob/main/cmd/otelcol/Dockerfile) for the Collector image Dockerfile.
+Note that the default metrics receivers are `hostmetrics` and `smartagent/ecs-metadata`.

-You configure the Collector to use the default configuration file by assigning its path to environment variable `SPLUNK_CONFIG` in the container definition.
+Default configuration steps in the container definition for the Collector:
-You also need to map the endpoint ports in the default configuration file (i.e. `13133`, `6060`, `55679`, `14250`, `6832`, `6831`, `14268`, `8888`, `7276`,
+- Map the endpoint ports in the default configuration file (i.e. `13133`, `6060`,
-`9943`, `9411`, `9080`).
+  `55679`, `14250`, `6832`, `6831`, `14268`, `8888`, `7276`, `9943`, `9411`, `9080`).

-The default metrics receivers are `hostmetrics` and `smartagent/ecs-metadata`.
+- Assign the default configuration file path to environment variable `SPLUNK_CONFIG`.
-Assign a list of metrics you want to exclude environment variable `METRICS_TO_EXCLUDE`.
+- Assign a list of metrics you want excluded to environment variable `METRICS_TO_EXCLUDE`.
-Assign a list of images whose metrics you want excluded to environment variable `IMAGES_TO_EXCLUDE`.
+- Assign a list of images whose metrics you want excluded to environment variable `IMAGES_TO_EXCLUDE`.

 ## Custom Configuration
-In container definition for the Collector, assign the path to your custom configuration file to environment variable `SPLUNK_CONFIG` and the Collector will pick up the custom configuration.
-In Fargate, this means uploading the custom configuration file to a volume attached to the task.
+For the Collector pick up your custom configuration, you need to assign the path to your custom configuration file to environment variable `SPLUNK_CONFIG` in the container definition for the Collector.
+In Fargate, this means uploading your custom configuration file to a volume attached to the task.

 ### ecsobserver
-Configure the Collector to use extension
+Add extension
 [Amazon Elastic Container Service Observer](https://github.com/open-telemetry/opentelemetry-collector-contrib/tree/main/extension/observer/ecsobserver#amazon-elastic-container-service-observer)
-(ecsobserver or ecs_observer) to discover application metrics targets.
+(ecsobserver or ecs_observer) to your custom configuration to discover application metrics targets.
 The `ecs_observer` can discover targets in running tasks, filtered by service names, task definitions and container labels.
 It is currently limited to discovering Prometheus targets and requires the read-only permissions below.
 Add the permissions to the task role by adding them to a customer-managed policy that is attached to the task role.
 ```text
 ecs:List*
 ecs:Describe*
 ```

-In the example below, the `ecs_observer` is configured to find Prometheus targets in cluster `lorem-ipsum-cluster`, region `us-west-2`, where the task arn pattern is `^arn:aws:ecs:us-west-2:906383545488:task-definition/lorem-ipsum-task:[0-9]+$`, and write the results in file `/etc/ecs_sd_targets.yaml`.
+The `ecs_observer` in the example below is configured to find Prometheus targets in cluster `lorem-ipsum-cluster`, region `us-west-2`, where the task arn pattern is `^arn:aws:ecs:us-west-2:906383545488:task-definition/lorem-ipsum-task:[0-9]+$`, and write the results in file `/etc/ecs_sd_targets.yaml`.
 Receiver `prometheus` is configured to read targets from the results file.
-Note that the `access_token` and `realm` are read from environment variables `SPLUNK_ACCESS_TOKEN` and `SPLUNK_REALM` so these environment variables must also be specified in the container definition.
+Note that the values for `access_token` and `realm` are read from environment variables `SPLUNK_ACCESS_TOKEN` and `SPLUNK_REALM`, which must be specified in the container definition.

 ```yaml
 extensions: